Manning: How Will the Celtics Return to Contention? - CLNS Media

 “Daily reinforcing of those habits,” Udoka said at Friday’s shootaround.
 “Film sessions, individual conversations and group film sessions.
 It’s something that we stress and show every day, how easy it can be, and how difficult we can make it.
 It’s not going to happen overnight.
 It’s something we want guys to grow in that area, and we want them to know how different it looks on film and in-person when we do it the right way.
 It’s quite evident on film when you see it, a tough shot or playing in a crowd, versus getting off the ball and getting someone a wide open shot.”

 Dennis Schröder brought a more stable scoring presence at point guard than Kemba Walker did through his knee management.
 Al Horford helped bolster the Celtics’ defense among the league’s best after that unit floundered for much of last season.
 The team withstood an eight-game Jaylen Brown absence with a 5-3 record.
+Between the meltdown against Chicago and Monday’s Celtics win over Houston (11 games), the Celtics posted the best defense in the NBA and third-best net rating (+7.8) behind Golden State and Phoenix.

 Opening night in NYC and Boston aside, they’ve defeated who they should’ve, and boast wins over the Heat and Lakers.
 Brad Stevens’ assessment of Udoka’s 2-5 start looking better than his 8-3 run last year rings true.
 Will it lead to a title?
 No. Improvement, nonetheless, opens new possibilities for the team short-term.

 Several young players flashed mild improvement through Thanksgiving under Udoka, Romeo Langford and Grant Williams taking part in a 17-0 charge against the Nets on Wednesday.
 The Celtics lost, trailing by as many as 29 against Brooklyn, one of the standards in the east.
 That’s where the big picture view of Bontemps’ assessment enters the conversation.